hyperledger-cacti/cacti/weaver/rfcs/models/identity/network-identity-management.md

 * _Trust Anchors_: Trust anchors are identities of well-known entities that issue VCs to attest the real world identities of both Organizational Units and Security Domains.
 * _Security Domain Member Identity_: In the data plane, network members may use different identities scoped within their security domain as necessitated by the DLT platform on which the network is built.
 Such identities are not a requirement in the identity plane.
 But a member uses its _Organizational Unit Identity_ (in the identity plane) to self attest its _Security Domain Member Identity_.

-See the [data format specifications](../../network/identity.md) for more details.
+See the [identity format specifications](../../formats/network/identity.md) for more details.

 ## Security Domain Identity Creation, Exchange and Validation

 DLT networks and their members must create and configure their respective identities in the identity plane.
-See the protocols for [cross-network identity exchange and validation](../../protocols/identity/readme.md) for more details.
+See the protocols for [cross-security domain identity exchange and validation](../../protocols/identity/identity-syncing.md) for more details.

 ## Security Domain Identity Discovery

 For two different DLT networks to interoperate seamlessly, a network must fetch, validate, and record its counterparty network's members' identities on its ledger.
 But discovering the counterparty network and obtaining its security domain identity is a prerequisite for any identity plane protocol in which members' identities can be synced.
 IIN infrastructure facilitates such discovery by allowing networks to register and record their security domain identities in the forms of Network DIDs.
 We will assume that each network will have a unique Network DID, analogous to a domain name in the Internet.

-See the [network discovery protocols specifications](../../protocols/discovery/discovery.md) for more details.
+See the [security domain discovery protocols specifications](../../protocols/discovery/discovery.md) for more details.